 To address these challenges, the concept of a Nano Active Stabilization System (NASS) is proposed.
-As schematically illustrated in Figure 2.1, the NASS comprises four principal components integrated with the existing micro-station (yellow): a 5-DoF online metrology system (red), an active stabilization platform (blue), and the associated control system and instrumentation (purple).
+As schematically illustrated in Figure 2.1, the NASS comprises four principal components integrated with the existing micro-station (yellow): a 5-DoF online metrology system (red), a 5- or 6-DoF active stabilization platform (blue), and the associated control system and instrumentation (purple).
 This system essentially functions as a high-performance, multi-axis vibration isolation and error correction platform situated between the micro-station and the sample.
 It actively compensates for positioning errors measured by the external metrology system.
+The overarching goal is to improve the effective positioning accuracy from the micro-station's native $\approx 10 \,\mu m$ level down to below 100 nm, while preserving the full mobility and 50 kg payload capability of the underlying stages.